 Your Internet connection

-The softphone uses your Internet connection.
+The softphone uses your Internet connection and your browser.
 A poor Internet connection will lead to poor call performance.
 This one is easy to check.
 To see if the problem lies here:

 - Ask – Does the Internet connection perform poorly for other tasks?

 - Check – Use the Twilio Diagnostics tool.
 Particularly, look for the results from:

-- The bandwidth test – “During this test, the connection could have supported an average of roughly 7 simultaneous Twilio Client connections, ranging from 7 to 7 throughout the test.
-Each connection consumes roughly 100kBits/sec of bandwidth.”.
-You ideally want a bandwidth that supports two to three times the number of users you actually have.
+- The bandwidth test – “During this test, the connection could have supported an average of roughly 14 simultaneous Twilio Client connections, ranging from 4 to 24 throughout the test.
+Each connection consumes roughly 50kBits/sec of bandwidth.”.
+You ideally want a bandwidth that supports a multiple of users you actually have.

 - The test call – “Twilio Client disconnected.
 Overall quality was: Excellent (4.39).”